robotflow-initiative/mediapipe-apiserver/README.md

 - A Azure Kinect camera.
 - Azure Kinect SDK Installed.
 See [https://learn.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download](https://learn.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download).
 - A Websocket debug tool, such as `wscat`(Run `npm -g install wscat` to install).

+## Licenses

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+This project uses [MediaPipe](https://github.com/google/mediapipe), which is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).